Philippines: Families of war on drugs victims welcome ICC probe | DW | 21.06.2021

 "I am torn in half.
 On one hand, the ICC decision is an acknowledgement of our loss.
 The ruthless way they killed our men, it was as if because we are poor, we do not know how to feel pain," Domingo told DW.

-Carlos Conde, a senior researcher at Human Rights Watch, said the ICC prosecutor's decision is a strong sign that the prevailing culture of impunity will not go unpunished.
+Carlos Conde, a senior researcher at Human Rights Watch, told DW that the ICC prosecutor's decision is a strong sign that the prevailing culture of impunity will not go unpunished.

-"The hope is that this will deter future governments from committing these crimes in the future, and equally important, take steps to ensure that these don't happen again," Conde told DW.
+"The hope is that this will deter future governments from committing these crimes in the future, and equally important, take steps to ensure that these don't happen again," Conde said.

 Sarah Celiz lost two of her sons, Almon and Dicklie.
 Both were killed in 2017, six months apart.